larseggert/appeal-support/draft-eggert-appeal-support.md

 --- abstract

-{{!RFC2026}} outlines the procedure for appealing decisions or process failures to the IESG and the IAB.
-This document describes how an appellant must first gain support for their appeal before an appeal is being considered by the body it is submitted to.
+RFC2026 describes the procedure for appealing decisions or process failures to the IESG and the IAB.
+This document updates RFC2026 and requires that an appellant must first gain support for their appeal before an appeal may be considered by the body it is submitted to.

 --- middle